Abdication of Margrethe II: Announcement

 On 31 December 2023, Margrethe made the surprise announcement of her abdication during her annual New Year's Eve address.
 She said that time had "taken its toll", and her number of ailments had increased, and she could not undertake as many duties as she managed in the past.
 She cited her extensive back surgery in February 2023, and said that the operation made her reassess her position and consider "whether now would be an appropriate time to pass on the responsibility to the next generation".

 Margrethe thanked the public for their "overwhelming warmth and support" over the years; the changing governments for their "rewarding collaboration"; and the parliament for "always vesting their confidence in me".
 She expressed her hope that the new king and queen will be met with the "same trust and devotion which have fallen to my lot".

 It is understood that, prior to the announcement, the only people aware of Margrethe's intention to abdicate were the Danish prime minister, her cousin King Carl XVI Gustaf of Sweden, and a select few others.
 She informed her sons of her decision only three days before the announcement.

 Abdication

-There is no tradition of abdication in Denmark, and Margrethe's abdication was the first time in 878 years that a Danish monarch has voluntarily relinquished the throne; the only other to do so was King Eric III in 1146.
+As there is no tradition of abdication in Denmark, Margrethe's abdication was the first time in 878 years that a Danish monarch has voluntarily relinquished the throne; the only other to do so was King Eric III in 1146.
 Nevertheless, the Act of Succession of 1953 envisages that an abdication can take place, as section 6 of the Act stipulates that specific provisions which are based on the monarch's death also apply when the monarch abdicates the throne.